 Many of the local residents live with family or extended family in basic housing due to the levels of poverty in the area, and the level of education is low with many of the population aged 20 years and above having no formal schooling.
 Although rates of Primary School attendance are improving, further and higher education in the area remains a challenge.
 This, in turn, increases the high unemployment rate, which currently sits at over 50%.

-In Phase 1 of the project we were able to secure permission for the use of the land from the Maputha Ditshaba High School and land has seen the developments of 87 garden beds.
+- 2017: We started phase 1 of the project where we were able to secure permission for the use of the land from the Maputha Ditshaba High School and land has seen the developments of 87 garden beds.
 Having planted 1615 seedlings of cabbage, beetroot, spring onion, chillies, spinach, tomatoes and green pepper, we have been able to provide 1066 full meals for 6 participants and their families with a nutrition content of 197kg.

 With the drought in South Africa, the team became innovative and have put in place an watering system with 2L plastic bottles.
 By planting them upside down in the soil, we won’t lose water through evaporation and because the water goes deeper in the soil the plants will grow deeper and stronger roots.
 The gardeners and the volunteers are already collecting them and we have already planted 15 of them.
 Adding to that, we put in place mulching.
 The idea is to cover the soil with a layer of hay/dry grass in order to retain the water in the soil and to keep it protected.